 Immigration Psychological Evaluation Services in California

-Eight forensic immigration psychological evaluation services delivered by Dr. Julia Mantonya, PsyD (PSY28494) — California-licensed clinical psychologist with nine-plus years of forensic assessment experience.
+Eight forensic immigration psychological evaluation services delivered by Dr. Julia Mantonya, PsyD (PSY28494): California-licensed clinical psychologist with nine-plus years of forensic assessment experience.
 Statewide California via secure HIPAA-compliant telehealth.
 Flat-fee pricing $1,500 to $2,500.
 5-7 day turnaround.
-Spanish interpretation included at no extra cost.
-Ver en español →
+Professional interpretation available in most languages if needed.

 Quick answer